AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 ## Account settings {#accountsettings}

-To update your organization's account settings, click **Settings** on the left pane.
+To update your organization's account settings, click **[!UICONTROL Settings]** on the left pane.

 **Basic info (Company info)**

-Click **Change** on the page and edit country, timezone, locale, and financial year settings.
+Click **[!UICONTROL Change]** on the page and edit country, timezone, locale, and financial year settings.

 **Configure contact admin**

 If you want to add or change the support administrators email addresses for your organization , you can configure by clicking **General** on the left pane.
-Click **Change** adjacent to **Support Email ID** and add the email ids.
-Email is sent to these administrators when learner clicks **Contact Admin** at the footer of the page.
+Click **[!UICONTROL Change]** adjacent to **Support Email ID** and add the email ids.
+Email is sent to these administrators when learner clicks **[!UICONTROL Contact Admin]** at the footer of the page.

 Add additional email-ids with semi-colon as a separator.